 Consider finding ways to light up your look once the sun goes down.
 My friend wore a sundress of an eyelet-like fabric and threaded fairy lights through the material.
 I had a giant bow on the shoulder of my jumpsuit and I wrapped fairy lights around it and made a bow from the wire and hid the battery pack in my bra.
 My sister wore a headband with a large silk flower on the side and wound fairy lights around the band hiding the battery pack behind the flower.
 I bought this pack of fairy lights and all but one strand worked and the battery packs are super tiny and easy to hide in clothing.
 Sequins, metallics, and crystals are also fun ways to catch the light and look festive at Dîner en Blanc.

-The Best Tips for First Time Dîner en Blanc Attendees
+Additional Tips for Dîner en Blanc First-Time Attendees

 My tip to you?
 Treat Dîner en Blanc not as a posh dinner but as a music festival.
 It's like going to Bonnaroo but in much nicer clothes.